cvxgrp/pymde/docs/_sources/getting_started/index.rst.txt

 * visualizing datasets in two or three dimensions;
 * generating feature vectors for supervised learning;
 * computing classical embeddings, like PCA and spectral embedding;
-* drawing graphs in the Cartesian plane.
+* drawing graphs in 2 or 3 dimensions;

 To learn how to create custom embeddings (induced by custom objective functions and constraints), sanity check embeddings, identify possible outliers in